swstevens/Go-Learning/README.md

 just a place for me to house some small files while I learn Golang

 Currently I'm working on building a web server using Golang.
-It runs on a Raspberry Pi and can be accessed at https://swstevens.duckdns.com. my current goal is to set up websockets for online web game multiplayer.
+It runs on a Raspberry Pi and can be accessed at https://swstevens.duckdns.com.
+My current goal is to set up websockets for online web game multiplayer.

 API's include:
 ```